-It was an article I had wanted to write for a long time, without being able to find the right words, strongly linked to my previous post to understand Cinema:
+It was an article I had wanted to write for a long time, without being able to find the right words to talk about Cinema Art.

 Everything stems from a simple question that I will try to answer in an equally simple way.

-They accompanied me in sad moments as in happy ones, in the company of friends and lovers as well as absolutely alone.
+They accompanied me in sad moments as in happy ones, with friends and lovers as well as absolutely alone.

 I think the answer could be enclosed in one sentence:

 Painting, sculpting, act, dancing, singing, composing music, knowing how to play an instrument … and writing.

 Cinema embraces all these arts in itself, and each scene can be a mix of two or more of these.

 How many times a hit song became a hit because it was included in a film?

 To give you an example let’s see three cult films from when I was a kid: